-The North Carolina Joint Underwriters Association ("NCJUA") was created to provide property insurance to those unable to buy coverage in the standard insurance market.
-All licensed property insurers in the state assume plan results based on a market share participation ratio.
-Assessments are made when plan deficits occur.
-As of December 31, 2013, the Company has a \$2 million receivable from the NCJUA reflecting a plan surplus from all open years.
+The North Carolina Joint Underwriters Association ("NCJUA") was created to provide property insurance for properties that insurers are not otherwise willing to insure.
+All insurers licensed to write property insurance in North Carolina are members of the NCJUA.
+Premiums, losses and expenses of the NCJUA are shared by the member companies in proportion to their respective North Carolina property insurance writings.
+Member companies are assessed when plan deficits occur, or collect based on their participation ratios, which are determined annually.
+As of December 31, 2014, the Company has a \$3 million receivable from the NCJUA reflecting a plan surplus from all open years.